Healing happens in the space where you no longer have to hold your story alone.

 I want you to know that nothing about your pain is unreasonable.
 Nothing about your confusion is wrong.
 And you absolutely do not have to carry it by yourself.

-Many of the people I work with come from religious or family environments where questioning wasn’t safe, emotions were labeled as weakness, and attachment wounds were covered with dismissive language.
+Many of the people I work with come from religious or family environments where you were required to figure it out on your own, questioning those in charge wasn’t safe, emotions were labeled as weakness, and getting your emotional needs filled was met with dismissive language.
 Maybe some of that feels familiar to you.
 Maybe you’re trying to sort out where your voice ends and someone else’s expectations begin.

 In our work, we may talk about: